WebOrigami/docs/src/eg/intro.md

 The second argument to `map` is a function.
 (Technically, the second argument can be any explorable graph, but for the moment, we'll use a regular JavaScript function.)
 We want to treat that function as a first-class object, which means we _don't_ want `eg` to do its normal implicit function invocation here.
 To prevent that, you must include the parentheses by quoting the arguments to `eg` or otherwise escaping them.

-This `map` takes the original greetings graph
+The `map` example above takes the original greetings graph:

 ![](greetings.svg)